How does the Cape Winelands produce so many vintage Springboks?

 He added: "I think if you go back to South Africa now, everyone there wants to play rugby.
 It's a culture that's always been there - I think it's just a bit more now at the moment."

 It's not only the current crop with a heavy Winelands presence.
-Recently retired hokker Stephen Kitshoof went to Paul Roos, as did Juandre Kruger, Francois Hougaard and Schalk Brits.
+Recently retired prop Steven Kitshoff went to Paul Roos, as did Juandre Kruger, Francois Hougaard and Schalk Brits.
 Derick Hougaard, Schalk Burger (both Jr and Sr), Jean de Villiers, Louis Koen, De Wet Barry, and Kobus Wiese also hail from the area's schools.

 Since Rassie Erasmus took over as SA Rugby's Director of Rugby in 2017 and subsequently as head coach, the Springboks have moved to include players from areas that were often overlooked previously - largely as a result of the legacy of apartheid.